Mateo4cacheiro/PHYS4130-S25/p2-NInt/asgrice/writeup/writeup.md

     val = (np.sin(np.sqrt(100*k)))**2
     return val
 ```
 The integrating function assigns the roots and weights of legendre polynomials 0 to N + 1 to two numpy arrays.
 Then the numpy.sum function is used to sum from 1 to N over func(roots, a, b).
-The final sum is multiplied by $dx = \frac{2}{b-a}du$.
+The final sum is multiplied by $`dx = \frac{2}{b-a}du`$.
 Shown below are both the summation and the code implementation of the summation.

 ```math
 \int_{0}^{2} sin^2(\sqrt{100x})dx = \int_{-1}^{1} sin^2(\sqrt{100(u + 1)})du \approx \sum_{i=1}^N c_{N,i} sin^2(\sqrt{100(x_{N,i} + 1)})